WRAPUP 1-Olympics-Gymnastics-China win, Zonderland in wonderland

 Ten minutes later she was inconsolable.

-bars final, she lost her footing on a half turn and dangled
+lost her footing on a half turn and fell off the beam.

 She would have finished bottom of the pile again if